mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

    - They are rebuilt daily for the latest upstream vulnerability fixes.

-   - MongoDB tests and maintains them.
+   - MongoDB tests, maintains, and supports them.

    | Environment Variable | Description | Default                      |
    |----|------------------------------|----|